ssoonmi/05-20-Lecture-Notes/W9D3/README.md

 7. Use the order property to change the default order in which items are laid out
 8. Explain and use the "fr" unit of measure
 9. Use justify-items, align-items, justify-content and align-content to layout items in each grid area
-___
-## If you want to play around with the styles you saw in class:
-1. Right click on `index.html` in this folder.
-2. Click "copy path".
-3. Paste this in a browser tab/window and hit enter.
-4. Open a `css` file and make some changes!
-Make sure the css file is uncommented in `index.html`.
-5. To see your changes, reload the page in your browser.

 ## External Resources:
 * [FlexBox Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)